Miguel Asín Palacios: Life

 Asín's manner of approach was to stick to a theme, to keep circling over it, each time adding to the understanding.
 His method of work involved meticulous planning, by first conceiving the order of presentation in detail, then straight ahead, without a rough draft ("sin borrador"), redacted with each reference note on its proper page.

 In 1932 the journal Al-Andalus began publication under the direction of Asín Palacios; it was technically equipped to satisfy a readership of academic specialists.
 Asín himself was a frequent contributor.
 In the universities, a new generation of Spanish Arabists was emerging, such as Emilio García Gómez, influenced by Asín.
 In 1936 Asín was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.

 The Spanish Civil War began in July 1936, and caught Asín Palacios while in San Sebastián in the Basque country visiting his nephew and family.
 The horrors of this struggle remain very painful to contemplate with regard to both sides; over six thousand priests were assassinated by factions of the Second Spanish Republic.
 Asín was in personal danger, yet that September nationalist forces captured San Sebastián.
 During the war he taught Latin and managed to obtain photocopies of Arabic texts.
 After the trauma of Civil War, Asín was able to return to Madrid and resume his professorship at the university.
 There he continued his duties and his work on his multi-volume study of Al-Ghazali.

 Don Miguel Asín Palacios had intense black eyes, fine hands; photographs did not seem to capture his personality or expressions.
 He was well dressed ("entre cardenal y torero").
-Not ambitious but for the tranquility in which to work, he was a good and generous friend.
+Characterized by a preference for a tranquil working environment over professional ambition, he was regarded as a supportive and generous friend.
 His colleagues recognized in him an enduring innocence, so that he was "not knowing" in the mixed turbulence of the world.
 He projected a brightness ("diafanidad"); his mind had developed to become a great work of refinement.
 A pious priest, an admirer of John Henry Newman, "a child of 73 years" when he died.

 He died on 12 August 1944 in San Sebastián.
 His passing prompted many scholars to review his work.